con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Protector, reigning over all ten grounds,[^44-1]
-On the ten grounds most firmly situated,
+On all ten grounds residing steadily,
 Made pure in nature by the tenfold knowledge,[^44-2]
-Bearing that tenfold knowledge's purity, (44)
+With tenfold knowledge bearing purity, (44)

 [^44-1]: The ten grounds (*bhūmi*s) refer to stages of the path to awakening that a bodhisattva traverses after having a perceptual realisation of highest reality.
-[^44-2]: The ten knowledges (Skt. daśa jñānāni; Tib. shes pa bcu) are mentioned, for example, the *Abidharmakośa* ch.
-7. They are knowledge of: 1. dharma; 2. concordance; 3. conventions; 4. other minds; 5. suffering; 6. origin; 7. cessation; 8. the path; 9. exhaustion; 10. non-arising.
+[^44-2]: The ten knowledges (Skt. *daśa jñānāni*; Tib. *shes pa bcu*) are mentioned, for example, in Vasubandhu's *Abidharmakośa* ch.
+7. They are as follows: knowledge of 1. dharma; 2. concordance; 3. conventions; 4. other minds; 5. suffering; 6. origin; 7. cessation; 8. the path; 9. exhaustion; 10. non-arising.

 With tenfold forms, intent on ten referents,[^45-1]
-With tenfold power,[^45-2] omnipresent, sage lord,
+With tenfold strength,[^45-2] omnipresent, sage lord,
-Achieving every aim of everyone,
+Achieving every aim of every being,
-Endowed with tenfold mastery,[^45-3] great being, (45)
+Endowed with tenfold mastery,[^45-3] supreme, (45)

-[^45-1]: Commentators interpret these enumerations variously: Vilāsavajra understands the "ten forms" to be the ten ways of grasping to the self, which are taught in the third chapter of the *Madhyāntavibhāga*, and he understands the "ten referents" to be their remedies—i.e., the ten topics of mastery (which are mentioned in the same work, and which serve as the main topics of Mipham Rinpoche's *Gateway to Knowledge*).
+[^45-1]: Commentators interpret these enumerations variously: Vilāsavajra understands the "ten forms" to be the ten ways of grasping to the self, which are taught in the third chapter of the *Madhyāntavibhāga*, and he understands the "ten referents" to be their remedies—i.e., the ten topics of mastery (which are mentioned in the same work, and which also serve as the main topics of Mipham Rinpoche's *Gateway to Knowledge*).
 Vilāsavajra further explains that Mañjuśrī receives such names because he can appear both as phenomena that are in discord with awakening and as the remedies to such phenomena.
 Vimalamitra, by contrast, takes the "ten forms" to be the five aggregates and the five mental afflictions, and the "ten referents" to be the five wisdoms and five bodies.
-[^45-2]: The ten powers refer ten types of knowledge known as the powers of a *tathāgata* (Skt. *tathāgatabala*; Tib. *de bzhin gshegs pa'i stobs*)—namely, knowledge of 1. what is correct and incorrect; 2. the results of actions; 3. the diverse aspirations of beings; 4. the diverse dispositions of beings; 5. the quality of beings' acumens; 6. the paths that lead in all directions; 7. all forms of meditative concentration and the like; 8. past lives; 9. death and rebirth; and 10. the destruction of defilements.
+[^45-2]: The `ten strength' refer ten types of knowledge called the powers (or strengths) of a *tathāgata* (Skt. *tathāgatabala*; Tib. *de bzhin gshegs pa'i stobs*)—namely, knowledge of 1. what is correct and incorrect; 2. the results of actions; 3. the diverse aspirations of beings; 4. the diverse dispositions of beings; 5. the quality of beings' acumens; 6. the paths that lead in all directions; 7. all forms of meditative concentration and the like; 8. past lives; 9. death and rebirth; and 10. the destruction of defilements.
 [^45-3]: Vilāsavajra and Vimalamitra both understand this to refer to the ten masteries (*vaśitā*; Tib. *dbang*)—namely the power over 1. life; 2. mind; 3. material provisions; 4. action; 5. birth; 6. aspirations; 7. resolve; 8. supernatural powers; 9.
 Dharma; and 10. knowledge.

-Beginningless, void of complexities,
+Beginningless, complexity devoid,
 By nature pure, reality in essence,
-Speaker of truth, speaking consistently,
+A speaker of the truth, unwavering,
-With speech and action perfectly alligned, (46)
+With speech and actions perfectly aligned, (46)

-Non-dual, teacher of non-dualality,
+Non-dual, a teacher of the non-dual truth,
-Established at reality’s summit,
+Mounted atop reality's summit,
-Whose roar is that of lion-like no self,
+With lion-like no self as his great roar,
-Who terrifies deer-like misled seekers,[^47-1] (47)
+Instilling fear in deer-like misled seekers,[^47-1] (47)

 [^47-1]: 'Seekers' (Skt. *tīrthya*; Tib. *mu stegs*) refer to those who seek liberation from suffering.
 They are described as 'misled' or 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.

-With journeys fruitful, travelling everywhere, [^48-1]
+With journeys fruitful, travelling everywhere,[^48-1]
-As swift as all *tathāgata*s' thinking,
+As swift as thought in all *tathāgata*s,
-A victor, triumphant, a slayer of foes,
+A victor, triumphant, slayer of foes,
 A universal king, with forces great,[^48-2] (48)

-[^48-1]: Based on Vimalamitra's commentary, which contains a reading of the text found only in certain witnesses of the Tibetan translation (*kun tu 'gro ba'i don yod stobs*), we may translate the first quarter as, 'he who has strength that is fruitful for all beings'.
+[^48-1]: Based on Vimalamitra's commentary, which contains an alternatively reading of the text found only in certain witnesses of the Tibetan translation (*kun tu 'gro ba'i don yod stobs*), we may translate the first quarter as, 'he who has strength that is fruitful for all beings'.
 [^48-2]: Here 'force' (*bala*; Tib. *stobs*) is most naturally understood in the sense of military force.

 Assembly head, instructor for assemblies,
-Assembly lord, assembly chief, and ruler,
+Assembly lord, assembly chief, great ruler,
 Most influential, bearing precious burdens,
 Not other-bound, his way the greatest way, (49)